liuxuannan/Awesome-Multimodal-Jailbreak/README.md

 Due to the black-box nature of generative models, which restricts direct access to internal gradients, attackers can engage in iterative probing and analysis of the model’s outputs to refine input prompts.

 ### Papers
-All the papers related to jailbreak attacks can be found in both A and B files
+All the papers related to jailbreak attacks can be found in both [Jailbreak](https://github.com/liuxuannan/Awesome-Multimodal-Jailbreak/blob/main/Jailbreak%20Attack%20of%20Multimodal%20Diffusion-based%20Models.md) and B files

 # Awesome Papers